37 Filipino Foods to Try in 2025

 15. Dinuguan

 Dinuguan is a traditional savory stew made with chunks of pork meat or pork offal, but it’s the broth base of this Filipino food that piques many people’s interest.
 The root word of dinuguan is dugo, which translates to “blood.”
-As the name might suggest, dinuguan stew is simmered with a broth of pig’s blood, vinegar, chili and garlic, giving it an intense and savory flavor with some classic sour notes.

 This dark and hearty Filipino food goes by many other names throughout the Philippine islands, such as dinardaraan, sinugaok, tid tad or even jokingly, “chocolate stew.”
 To balance its bold flavor, dinuguan is often served as an entrée over white rice.

-Dinuguan is a dark colored Filipino food.
+A bowl of dinuguan, a dark colored Filipino food

 via Canva